pimcore/pimcore/docs/Development_Documentation/09_Development_Tools_and_Details/11_Console_CLI.md

 # CLI and Pimcore Console

-Pimcore can be executed headless and has a very powerful php API.
+Pimcore can be executed headless and has a very powerful PHP API.
 As a consequence of these two aspects, it is possible to do automate pretty every thing within Pimcore.

 There are two ways to getting up and running - simple CLI scripts and Pimcore Console.